JeffreyYu2018/personal-websitev3/source/_posts/tokyo-blog-part-i-the-plan.md

 > ###### *See if you can find me in this picture of the Tokushima-Mugi region!*

-I did HLAB last summer, and **it was one of the most life-changing experiences of my life.**I literally could not recommend doing it enough to all my friends.
-As a result, when I heard that they had a new pilot program over winter break, I jumped on it immediately.
-Not only was this program another chance to go back to Japan and teach, but it was also **completely financially covered.**Yes, flight, housing, even wifi!
-I applied to Liberal Arts HUT and was lucky to be accepted.
-It was essentially a one-week demo version of the two week summer school, so it was easy to prepare for.
+**Doing HLAB last summer was a life-changing experience.** I literally could not recommend doing it enough.
+As a result, when I heard that they had a new pilot program planned for over winter break, I jumped on the opportunity immediately.
+Not only was this program another chance to go back to Japan and teach, but it was also **completely financially covered.** Flight, housing, meals, even wifi!
+One application and acceptance later, I was off for Japan!

-**The Long-Awaited Plan**
+## **The Plan**

-HUT was only one work long, at the end of winter break (January 6 to January 13), so I didn’t have any other choices but to come home for the first part of winter break.
-However, I thought that since HUT was covering the flight to Japan, I may as well leave a week early and have some time to self-explore Tokyo.
+HUT was only one a single week long and took place at the very end of winter break (January 6 to January 13), so I didn’t have any other option but to come home for the first part of the break.
+Since HUT was covering the flight to Japan, I thought, hm, I may as well leave a week early and have some time to self-explore Tokyo.
 It would be way better than just sitting at home and doing nothing.
-As a result, after spending Christmas with my family in Boston, I departed from Boston Logan airport for my next stop: Tokyo, Narita airport.
+As a result, after spending Christmas with my family in Boston, I departed from Boston Logan for the next spot in my journey: Tokyo.

 ![My luggage before I left for Tokyo](/images/luggage.jpg)